-- Cutting board (if you are dicing ham or chopping some other meat)
+- Cutting board (if you use regular potatoes or are dicing ham or chopping some other meat)

 - Medium or large frying pan (if the meat is not already cooked)

-- Wooden spoon (to break-up/stir the meat while frying)
+- Wooden spoon (to break-up/stir the meat while browning)

 - Serving spatula – you won’t need this until it’s time to serve your masterpiece.